-Harinne Kim and Yusil Yeo meet the definition of "independent directors" for the purposes of serving on an Audit Committee under applicable SEC and Nasdaq Stock Market rules, and we are in compliance with these independence requirements.
-In addition, Harinne Kim and Yusil Yeo qualify as our "audit committee financial experts," as such term is defined in Item 407 of Regulation S-K.
+Abe Lim and Jae-Hyo Seo meet the definition of "independent directors" for the purposes of serving on an Audit Committee under applicable SEC and Nasdaq Stock Market rules, and we are in compliance with these independence requirements.
+At the first meeting of our audit committee following the election of our new directors, we will determine which director qualifies as our "audit committee financial experts," as such term is defined in Item 407 of Regulation S-K.